Buyer's Guide

 Recommended

-600W+ panels maximize annual generation and savings.
-Prioritize south-facing placement.
+1,600W+ maximizes annual generation and savings.
+Prioritize south-facing placement and minimize shading.

 Any listing that advertises 'daily generation' without specifying location, orientation, or season is using best-case figures.